Crime clearance rate

-In criminal justice, clearance rate is calculated by dividing the number of crimes that are "cleared" (a charge being laid) by the total number of crimes recorded.
-Clearance rates are used by various groups as a measure of crimes solved by the police.
+In criminal justice, clearance rate is calculated by dividing the number of crimes that are "cleared" - a criminal charge being laid and the case either reaching a conviction or being otherwise resolved - by the total number of crimes recorded.
+Various groups use clearance rates as a measure of crimes solved by the police.

 Clearance rates can be problematic for measuring the performance of police services and for comparing various police services.
 This is because a police force may employ a different way of measuring clearance rates.
 For example, each police force may have a different method of recording when a "crime" has occurred and different criteria for determining when a crime has been "cleared."
 A given police force may appear to have a much better clearance rate because of its calculation methodology.

-Some U.S. police forces have been criticized for overuse of "exceptional clearance", which is intended to classify as "cleared" cases where probably cause to arrest a suspect exists, but police are unable to do so for reasons outside their control (such as death or incarceration in a foreign country).

-In System Conflict Theory, it is argued that clearance rates cause the police to focus on appearing to solve crimes (generating high clearance rate scores) rather than actually solving crimes.
+In system conflict theory, it is argued that clearance rates cause the police to focus on appearing to solve crimes (generating high clearance rate scores) rather than actually solving crimes.
 Further focus on clearance rates may result in effort being expended to attribute crimes (correctly or incorrectly) to a criminal, which may not result in retribution, compensation, rehabilitation or deterrence.

+Homicide clearance rate differs between countries, with around 98% in Finland and around 24% in Trinidad and Tobago, a direct comparison is limited due to differing definitions and criminal justice procedures.

+In the United States

+The clearance rate for reported crimes varies by type of crime.
+For 2023 in the USA the arrest rate was 47.5% for murder, 42.9% for aggravated assault, 35.4% for shoplifting, 24.9% for robbery, 24.3% for embezzlement, 22.2% for arson, 12.0% for rape, 11.9% for burglary and 6.6% for motor vehicle theft.

+Homicide clearance rate in the United States of America has been decreasing from 95% in 1962 to 54% in 2020.
+Some U.S. police forces have been criticized for overuse of "exceptional clearance", which is intended to classify as "cleared" cases where probable cause to arrest a suspect exists, but police are unable to do so for reasons outside their control (such as death or incarceration in a foreign country).